Table of Contents

 To discover the way RATs work, users can remotely access a device in their home or on a work-related network.
 RATs work just like standard remote-control software, but a RAT is programmed to stay hidden to avoid detection either from anti-malware software or the device owner.

 RATs often come packaged with other malware to help attackers with their goals.
-For example, it’s not uncommon for a RAT program to include a keylogger.
+For example, it’s not uncommon for a RAT programme to include a keylogger.
 A keylogger silently runs in the background collecting user keystrokes.
 With a keylogger, an attacker can obtain credentials for personal user accounts or for corporate productivity.
 With the right credentials, an attacker can obtain financial data, intellectual property or elevate privileges across the network to remotely control other devices on a corporate network.

 An attacker must convince the user to install a RAT either by downloading malicious software from the web or running an executable from a malicious email attachment or message.
 RATs can also be installed using macros in Microsoft Word or Excel documents.
 When a user allows the macro to run on a device, the macro silently downloads RAT malware and installs it.
 With the RAT installed, an attacker can now remotely control the desktop, including mouse movement, mouse clicks, camera controls, keyboard actions, and any configured peripherals.